AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/target-vec.md

 ## Add Parameters

-As you just saw in the last exercise, app Lifecycle metrics are automatically included as parameters in the Target VEC request.
+Lifecycle metrics are automatically included as parameters in the Target VEC request.
 You can also add custom parameters to the requests.

 **To add custom parameters**